-The Wigner Scientific Computing Laboratory was born from the merger of the GPU Laboratory, which has been operating since 2009, and other computing facilities established during the last decade.
-These clusters dedicated to the solution of specific physical tasks using multiprocessors in massively parallel ways: CPUs, GPUs and FPGAs.
-The Laboratory physically occupies one of the computing halls of the Wigner Datacenter (1 MW IT capacity, 100 racks) and it is connected to the outside world at a speed of 100 Gb/s.
+The Wigner Scientific Computing Laboratory (WSCLAB) was created via the merger of the GPU Laboratory, which has been operating since 2009, and other computing facilities established during the last decade.
+These facilities were dedicated to the solution of specific physical tasks using multiprocessors in massively parallel ways: CPUs, GPUs and FPGAs.
+The Laboratory is located in one of the computing halls of the Wigner Data Centre (1 MW IT capacity, 100 racks) and it is connected to the outside world at a speed of 100 Gb/s.
 The Laboratory provides various computing capacities to researchers on various platforms.
-It also acts as a knowledge center, and provides regular trainings on the creation and application of clusters yearly.
-An excellent example is the GPU Day workshop, which has been held regularly for almost 15 years, and the "Academy-Industry Matching Event on IT-solutions" (AIME), which has also been held for a decade, with the main purpose to promote the cooperation of industrial and academic professionals.
+It also acts as a knowledge centre, and provides annual training on the creation and application of computer clusters.
+Excellent examples are the GPU Day workshop, which has been held regularly for almost 15 years, and the "Academy-Industry Matching Event on IT-solutions" (AIME), which has also been held for a decade, with the main purpose to promote the cooperation of industrial and academic professionals.
 WSCLAB is constantly monitoring new trends.
 The development and application of Field Programmable Gate Arrays (FPGA) based systems emulating the operation of quantum computers is underway, paving the way for the acceptance of machine learning and real quantum computers, and their routine use.
-Beside this it provides continuous service for large-scale international collaborations (such as ALICE, CMS, EUPRAXIA, VIRGO/LIGO), national laboratories (NAPLIFE) and Horizon 2020 or Horizon Europe projects (QINLAB, QCI Hungary).
+Moreover, it provides continuous service for large-scale international collaborations (such as ALICE, CMS, EUPRAXIA, VIRGO/LIGO), national laboratories (NAPLIFE) and Horizon 2020 or Horizon Europe projects (QINLAB, QCI Hungary).
 The WSCLAB is an Open Laboratory and holds the title "TOP50 National Infrastructure of the NRDIO".

-More information: https://wigner.hu/en/wsclab
+More information: https://wigner.hu/en/wsclab Wigner Laser and Spectroscopy Centre